uniphil/statwonk.github.io/source/_posts/2014-02-02-dipping-my-toe-in-the-node-dot-js-waters.markdown

 title: "Dipping my toes in the JavaScript and Node.js waters"
 date: 2014-02-02 11:03
 comments: true
 categories: node JavaScript R CoffeeScript closure first-class functions
+description: A look at using JavaScript and Node.js to work with anonymous functions (lambdas) and closures.
+I also talk about first-class functions in JavaScript and R.
 ---
 I've recently been attracted to learning JavaScript by way of D3.js.
 We all know from the Hacker News posts that ole JS has seen a huge revitalization and if you want to push data around with D3, you might as well take advantage of the powerful language its build on.
 So I started with [Crockford's](http://crockford.com) *JavaScript: The Good Parts.*